The Council's Role

 The council sees itself as having a major role of consulting the community on local issues, making known the views of St Arvans residents to the unitary authority and other public bodies and being the hub of communication on matters affecting the village.

-St. Arvans Community Council (SACC) can comprise eight Councillors.
-Elections are usually held every four years - 2021 being the next election year.
+St. Arvans Community Council comprises seven Councillors.
+Elections are usually held every five years; with the next election due in 2027.
 Nomination papers are sent to the Clerk for distribution and the completed forms are returned to Monmouthshire County Council (MCC).
-If more than eight applications are received, an election is held; if eight or less, then those candidates are automatically elected.
-Vacancies may be filled through co-option.
-Should you be interested in joining the council, please email the Clerk, or any other Councillor - or phone for a chat.
-The contact details of Councillors will be found under the tab on the left - Councillors.
+If more than seven applications are received, an election is held; if seven or less, those candidates are automatically elected and vacancies subsequently filled by co-option.
+Casual vacancies are filled by election and through co-option if an election is not called.
+Any vacancies are advertised; should you be interested in joining the Council, please email or phone the Clerk

-St. Arvans Community Council has 5 Advisory Groups.
+St. Arvans Community Council has 4 Advisory Groups.
 Individual councillors can belong to one or more of these groups; the chair and vice chair are members ex officio.
-Occasionally, interested residents are invited to contribute to these meetings.
+Interested residents are invited to contribute to these meetings.

-The chair of each group is chosen by the group itself, with the exception of the Finance Group as the Chairman of the Council usually takes the role
+The Chair of each group is chosen by the group itself, except for the Finance Group where the Chair is elected by the Council.

 The groups and their remits are: